python/mypy/docs/source/more_types.rst

 .. code-block:: python

-   from typing import AsyncGenerator, Optional import asyncio
+   from collections.abc import AsyncGenerator from typing import Optional import asyncio

    # Could also type this as returning AsyncIterator[int]